-The Cotswolds area of south central England is known for its rolling hills, stone villages and hyphenated names, such as Stow-on-the-Wold and Bourton-on-the-Water.
+The Cotswolds of south central England is known for its rolling hills, stone villages, and hyphenated names, such as Stow-on-the-Wold and Bourton-on-the-Water.
 An extensive network of trails connects its small towns, many of which seem untouched by time.

 Hiking through the Cotswolds became especially appealing when I found a tour company that would arrange the lodging along the route and transport my bag each day.

-On a typical day, the b&b would serve a cooked breakfast at 8 a.m.
+On a typical day, the B&B would serve a cooked breakfast at 8 a.m.
 Afterward, I would set out with my daypack across the fields and into the woods.
 Often there was a castle or ruined abbey to visit.
-I usually ate a picnic lunch along the way, a sandwich and fruit purchased in one of the villages.
+I usually ate a picnic lunch, a sandwich and fruit purchased in one of the villages along the way.

 As routine as this may sound, no two days were the same.

 Before heading to the Cotswolds, I spent an evening in Salisbury to see the cathedral.
 At over four hundred feet, the spire of Salisbury Cathedral is the tallest in the United Kingdom.